jlrickert/zet/docs/163/README.md

 On windows run `ssh-agent`

 To enable enable logging into a system using your ssh key use `ssh-copy-id`.
+This is if you already haves access.
 Here is an example

+## Gaining access

 ```bash
 ssh-copy-id -i ~/.ssh/id_ed25519_your_key user@remote.com